Bitcoinsulting/toolbox/README.md

 toolbox
 -------

-A set of little tools and scripts which is helpful in various situations.
+A set of little tools and scripts which are helpful in various situations.